RedHatInsights/insights-behavioral-spec/features/README.md

 * Reset filter to default value on Advisor's "Recommendations" page on Hybrid Cloud Console with at least one recommendation and two clusters
 * Set filter "Category" on Advisor's "Recommendations" page on Hybrid Cloud Console with at least one recommendation and two clusters
 * Set filter "Likelihood" on Advisor's "Recommendations" page on Hybrid Cloud Console with at least one recommendation and two clusters
+* No-op action in filter menu on Advisor's "Recommendations" page on Hybrid Cloud Console with at least one recommendation and two clusters

 ## `Insights_Advisor_affected_clusters_page.feature`